Study: Strengthening Or Stretching for Plantar Fasciitis?

 Alongside rest, ice, and the use of specialized orthotics, stretching and strengthening the feet are two of the most common natural remedies used for plantar fasciitis.

-A recent study published by researchers from the departments of bioscience and human movement sciences at the Universidade Federal de São Paulo examined whether stretching alone or stretching and strengthening the feet and hips was a more effective treatment for plantar fasciitis.
+A study published by researchers from the departments of bioscience and human movement sciences at the Universidade Federal de São Paulo examined whether stretching alone or stretching and strengthening the feet and hips was a more effective treatment for plantar fasciitis.

 Summary of the Study